Flowers for honey

 Photo 3: Holm oak in bloom and growing

-These little flowers that we see below are not from a plant that I don’t know what it’s called, but that is frequently grown in gardens and in these times is filled with flowers.
-It must also be melliferous, because you could hear a bee passing from flower to flower.
+These small flowers we see below are not from a plant that I don’t know what it is called, but it is often cultivated in gardens and at this time of year it is full of flowers.
+It must also be melliferous, as you could hear some bees passing from flower to flower.

 Garden flowers